How to set up a community group

-If you are using a third party property to hold your meetings, you will need to take out public liability insurance – this will cover you if you damage the property in any way.
-In fact, many landlords or local authorities will require this insurance before allowing you to hold your event at their premises.
+If you are using a third party property to host your meeting, you’ll need to take out public liability insurance.
+This will cover you if you damage the property in any way during use.
+In fact, many landlords or local authorities will require this insurance before allowing you to hold any events at their premises.

-The type of promotion to use depends heavily on those who need to know about your group; if they are active online, consider using social networks, such as Twitter and Facebook, to spread the word.
-If they tend not to use the internet or email, think about flyers or adverts in a local newspaper.
+The type of promotion you use depends heavily on your target audience.
+If they are active online, consider using social networks such as Facebook and Instagram to spread the word.
+If they tend not to use the internet or emails, consider flyers, or adverts in a local newspaper.

 Need some help?